twurple/twurple/docs/migration/v5-to-v6.md

 ## Switch from the old badges API

 There were two different badges APIs, one of which (`apiClient.badges`) is obsolete now.
-Please use the very similar methods withing {@link HelixChatApi} instead.
+Please use the very similar methods within {@link HelixChatApi} instead.

 ## Switch from the old chatters API